playerO1/FieldBOT/README.md

 Can fast load with big map and TA mod, it's better that same other bot.

 For install this bot, you can compile him from source.
 Or download last version from /dist/ and read readme.txt for learn how install it.

+Warning: Spring version >98 on Linux 64 have corrupted Java interface - can crash on network game, or sometime.
+It can be heck on NullJavaAI bot too.
 --------
 HISTORY of develop.
 This bot made for Spring RTS game.